wavefrontHQ/docs/pages/doc/query_language_performance.md

   ![A screenshot of the query analyzer, where the query is highlighted, because no such data is present in the system](images/query-analyzer-tab-1.png)

-  As you can see from the screenshot above, the Query Analyzer also shows performance statistics at a subquery level:
+  As you can see from the screenshot above, the Query Analyzer also shows performance statistics at a subquery level for the specific time window:

   - **Cardinality**: Number of unique time series.
   - **Points Scanned**: Number of data points that were queried to show the chart on the screen.